overscore-media/stardew-valley-character-preview/README.md

 Note that "-1" means "no hat/accessory" and "0" means the first in the list.

+**Also note that hair will not change based on your hat, so you might want to switch to a "hat-friendly" hairstyle if your character has a hat.
+See [https://stardewvalleywiki.com/Modding:Farmer_sprite](https://stardewvalleywiki.com/Modding:Farmer_sprite) for more info.**

 ##### Custom Content:

 Click on the hanger icon to the left of the "Custom x:" fields at the bottom of the window (you may have to scroll down